duetianmehedishuvo/hall-management-API-Laravel/README.md

 Here Has This type off API:

-<h1>Welcome Titas Gas Service Api Limited.
-Creator By Mehedi Hasan Shuvo</h1>
+<h1>Welcome Our Personal Api Documentation Creator By Mehedi Hasan Shuvo</h1>

 $router->group(['prefix'=>'api'],function() use ($router){
 // TODO: for Authentication